EnriqueMG75/Streaming-Music-Service-Analysis/README.md

 The project is organized in these steps:

-1 Set up of the Spark session on IBM Watson Studio and load data
+1 Set up Spark session on IBM Watson Studio and load data

 2 Data exploration and Data Wrangling